angelacpd/django-celery/README.md

 ## Dependencies

-The tutorial uses pip en virtualenv to manage packages.
+The tutorial uses pip and virtualenv to manage packages.
 You can install the python packages from requirements.txt, however I decided to use poetry.

 ```shell